The IAT Board

 5. Closed vote by the Board

-Please reach out to members of the Governance Committee (responsible for Board Development) – Olivia, Kate, or Alison – or the Executive Director if interested or with nominations.
+Please reach out to members of the Governance Committee (responsible for Board Development) – Laura, Drew, or Elijah – if interested or with nominations.

 Contact